jonsk197/raspberryPi/README.md

 # raspberryPi

-Let's see if can build a weather station.
+Let's see if can build a weather station on the Pi.